-5.4 It is important that participants meet the learning outcomes of the e-learning course.
-The course should therefore comprise an assessment at the end of all the modules and participants are required to attain a passing rate of 80% before they are awarded the e-certificate of attendance.
+6.4 It is important that participants meet the learning outcomes of the e-learning course.
+The course should comprise an assessment at the end of all the modules and participants are required to attain a passing rate of at least 80% before they are awarded the e-certificate of attendance.
 The certificate date will be the date that the participant passes the assessment.
-For the assessment, questions (and options in the case of MCQs) have to be randomised for each participant.